DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     `+ 42"` depending on the race.
 Not all time strings have entries for the hours, minutes, or seconds.
-2.  **We clean up the string with stri\_trans\_general()**: This dataset is full of non-ASCII characters and this column is no exception.
+2.  **We clean up the string with stri\_trans\_general()**: This dataset is full of non-ASCII characters, and this column is no exception.
 My first attempts crashed because of the mixed presence of curly and straight quotes.
 While we could have fixed that before using the function, including it in the function body adds an extra security if we ever want to reuse this function in another context.
 3.  **We remove the “+” sign with substr()**: All our time strings begin with a +, but we don’t need it.
 Using substr(), we grab everything after the first character.
-I used `substr()` here as a chance to show you a new tool, though `str_replace(clean_str, "+", "")` would also work.
+I used `substr()` here as an opportunity to demonstrate a new tool, although `str_replace(clean_str, "+", "")` would also work.
-4.  **We remove all the spaces**: To make the parsing easier, we remove all whitespace, replacing them with an empty character.
+4.  **We remove all the spaces**: To make the parsing easier, we remove all whitespaces, replacing them with an empty character.
 Note:
     `str_replace()` only removes the first space.
 Since we want to remove all of them, we use `str_replace_all()`.
 5.  **We initialise all time components to zero**: Not all time strings include hours or minutes, so we define `hours`, `minutes`, and `seconds` equal to 0.
 Step 8 requires hours, minutes, and seconds to have values.
-Setting them to 0 will have no effect on the results if our time string does not contain entry for these parameters.
+Setting them to 0 will not affect the results if our time string does not contain an entry for these parameters.
 6.  **We extract hours if they exist**: We check if the string contains an “h”.
 If yes, we split it.
 “5h49’12"” → \[“5”, “49’12"”\] We save the “5” as the number of hours and update `clean_str` with the